CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 You can assign existing switch configurations to one or more switches at any time.
 You can also change the switch configuration already assigned to a switch.

-If you need to create a new switch configuration, follow the instructions in {{<link title="Manage Switch Configurations/#create-switch-configuration-profiles" text="Create Switch Configuration Profiles">}}.
+If you need to create a new switch configuration, follow the instructions in {{<link title="Switch Configurations/#create-switch-configuration-profiles" text="Create Switch Configuration Profiles">}}.

 #### Add an Assignment